-The Board approved the Bank's strategy and risk appetite taking Climate-Related Risks and Opportunities metrics and climate risk into account feedback from Rabobank and the Bank's Management. activities are developed by Management and are informed by Rabobank and local Management in turn set and approved strategic either Rabobank's global or local commitments to agreements Key Performance Indicators (KPIs) and climate risk activities as such as the Paris Accord or the Net-Zero Banking Alliance.
-Part of detailed in these Statements (see 'Remuneration' section below) this was the setting of risk tolerances against the management of to give effect to the strategy and to manage the Bank's operations lending or operational risks such as the Bank's Targets of reducing within the set risk appetite.
-In 2023, the Board approved KPIs as part Emissions Intensity across its dairy sector loans by 12% by 2030 of the business plan. from the 2020 Base Year or the Bank's Toitū commitments to reduce operational emissions by 50% by 2030 from the 2019 Base The Board received quarterly updates from the CEO, CRO, CFO and Year.
+The Board approved the Bank's strategy and risk appetite taking Climate-Related Risks and Opportunities Metrics and climate risk into account feedback from Rabobank and the Bank's Management. activities are developed by Management and are informed by Rabobank and local Management in turn set and approved strategic either Rabobank's global or local commitments to agreements Key Performance Indicators (KPIs) and climate risk activities as such as the Paris Accord or the Net-Zero Banking Alliance.
+Part of detailed in these Statements (see 'Remuneration' section below) this was the setting of risk tolerances against the management of to give effect to the strategy and to manage the Bank's operations lending or operational risks, such as the Bank's Targets of reducing within the set risk appetite.
+In 2023, the Board approved KPIs as part Emissions Intensity across its dairy sector loans by 12% by 2030 of the business plan. from the 2020 Base Year or the Bank's Toitū commitments to reduce operational emissions by 50% by 2030 from the 2019 Base Year.